SolidOS/data-kitchen/README.jz.md

 * display of source and other panes - currently behaves as not logged in or not authorized ... maybe I should create a simulated login for local? or have panes-ui behave as if logged in for local (but where do that?)

+### Question

+* Do we want to lift the requirement in rdflib.updateManaer that a localfile needs to have a "machineEditable" triple?

 ### Here's how my fork differs from solid/data-kitchen

 * uses mashlib from panes 3.0.1 rather 2.0.2